-- It defers to Cordova CLI to build a native app with the temporary changed config.xml.
+- It defers to Cordova CLI to build a native app with the temporarily changed config.xml.

 - Finally, it reverts the temporary changes made to

-If developing on a mobile phone/tablet, it is very important that the external IP address of your build machine must be accessible from the phone/tablet, otherwise you’ll get a development app with white screen only.
+If developing on a mobile phone/tablet, it is very important that the external IP address of your build machine is accessible from the phone/tablet, otherwise you’ll get a development app with white screen only.
 Also check your machine’s firewall to allow connections to the development chosen port.

 $ quasar build -m cordova -T [ios|android]

 You can build with any Quasar theme, regardless of the platform you are targeting (Android, IOS, …).

 /src-cordova/www then defer to Cordova CLI to trigger the actual native app creation.